Events

 Grace Blakeley (@graceblakeley) is an author, journalist, and political commentator.
 She attended University of Oxford where she graduated with a first-class honours degree in philosophy, economics, and politics.
 She has written for the Guardian, Tribune and the New Statesman among others, and appears regularly on television and radio, including on ITV Good Morning Britain, TalkTV and Jeremy Vine on Channel Five.

-Michael Vaughan is Leverhulme Early Career Fellow at the International Inequalities Institute.
+Michael Vaughan is Leverhulme Early Career Fellow at the International Inequalities Institute, LSE.
 His research interests include digital political participation, far-right politics and the communicative dimension of mobilisation around economic inequality.

-David Madden (@davidjmadden) is Associate Professor in Sociology and Co-Director of the Cities Programme.
+David Madden (@davidjmadden) is Associate Professor in Sociology at LSE and Co-Director of the Cities Programme.
 He works on urban studies, political sociology, and social theory.
 His research interests include housing, public space, urban restructuring, and critical urban theory.
 He has conducted qualitative, ethnographic and archival research in New York City and London.
-He is co-author of In Defense of Housing: The politics of crisis.
+He is co-author of In Defense of Housing: the politics of crisis.

 More about this event